danieljoachims/piScheduler/piSchedule.JSON.md

       state_and_time   = { "switch" : "switchDef" *[";switchDef"]}
                        ;
-                       ; 'switchDef' can occure morre than once.
+                       ; 'switchDef' CAN occure more than once.